hilbix/mcfriend/README.md

 - This enables timber for the bot
   - In future the bot might take over what timber does, so we do no more need timber

-Also install `datapacks/mcfriend` into `world/datapacks` like with this command (UNTESTED!):
+Also install `datapacks/mcfriend` into the Server's `world/datapacks/` like with this command:

 	ln -s --relative datapacks/mcfriend ~/server/world/datapacks/

+- The datapack currently is untested
+  - It is a stripped down version of some other datapack which is not designed to be usable by others
 - This teleports all items which lay on the ground to an entity called `mcFriend`
-  - This way you can put an Armor Standnamed named `mcFriend` (hint: Anvil) on top of a hopper to suck in all items
+  - This way you can put an Armor Stand named `mcFriend` (hint: see Anvil) on top of a hopper to suck in all items
   - Note that a single Hopper usually is too slow, hence I use a bunch of Hopper Minecarts below the Armor Stand
   - These Hopper Minecarts are on a curved rail on top of a Hopper Minecart in the middle of 4 Hoppers enclosed by sand
   - So I can suck in 4 times the number of items this way and buffer a lot of items in the bunch of Hopper Minecarts
-- This is because the bot breaks items in enormous numbers, so there must be something to pick them up, else they will vanish
+- This is needed, because the bot breaks items in enormous numbers, so there must be something to pick them up, else they will vanish
+  - Note that the bot currently does not do this.
+This is done by my undisclosed datapack, though, which will be replaced by the bot.
 - It is important to keep the Chunks loaded and active for this to work in all Worlds
 - Either do not use the bot in other dimensions, so the Overworld is not unloaded
   - or use multiple named Armor Stands, so there always is one near you loaded and active